pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 ## An Example

 Your friend has an online store selling magic the gathering cards.
-He is using typical e-commerce web based solution.
+He is using a typical e-commerce web-based solution.
 Although the site is popular, he realizes that some of his cards are very rare, and that he would be better off by auctioning them.
 He comes to you, asking what it would take to add an auctioning system to his website, but there is